d8ahazard/Phlex/readme.md

     OK Google, Ask Flex TV if I have any new movies.

     OK Google, Ask Flex TV What's on deck.

+## Amazon Alexa

+If you're reading this because you suddenly noticed that there is mention of Alexa floating around, you're in luck!

+I'm currently looking for beta testers from both the US and UK to help work out bugs with Flex TV as I await certification from Amazon.

 ## Trigger phrases